mncarmic/PaigeDuffin-Project/README.md

 # This is Paige Duffin's class project repository

+# Part 1 (due September 13, 2019):
+Please find my work for part 1 of the project in two PaigeDuffin-Project repository locations:

+1. `data` > `raw-data` contains the `.csv` file I intend to use for my analysis.
+It remains untouched after being downloaded off the internet (see manuscript for details)
+2. `products` > `manuscript` contains several items, but most importantly, a `.docx` file (`PaigeDuffin-Project-Manuscript.docx`) with the relevant parts filled out for my submission for part 1.

 # Overview

 A template file and folder structure for a data analysis project/paper done with R/Rmarkdown/Github.